NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 .. warning::

-  A simplified DSE model is provided for flexibility, but it is generally recommended to use one of the other detailed distribution system types for better accuracy.
+  A simplified DSE model is provided for flexibility, but it is **strongly** recommended to use one of the other detailed distribution system types for better accuracy.
   Also note that when specifying a DSE system, its effect is reflected in the :ref:`workflow_outputs` but is **not** reflected in the raw EnergyPlus simulation outputs.

 To define a DSE system, additional information is entered in ``HVACDistribution``.